 Depending on the season of your visit to Orlando, you may find the following to be helpful:

 It’s always good advice to dress in layers.
-This is particularly true during the winter months in Orlando, when bright sunshine can make the midday warm enough for t-shirts and shorts, but once the sun is gone it will get cold very quickly.
+This is particularly true during the winter months in Orlando, when bright sunshine can make the midday warm enough for t-shirts and shorts but when the nights get chilly enough for long sleeves and pants.

-What to pack: A day in the parks with kids
+What should I pack for a day in the parks with kids?

 - Diaper bag with all the necessities.
 (If you run out of an essential, certain items can be found at First Aid.)